laharikarrotu/SmartBuy/README.md

 # Understanding the Pet Store Assistant Application Flow

 This detailed explanation will walk through how the pet store assistant application works, focusing on what happens when a user clicks the start button on the control panel.
-I'll connect all the pieces to show the complete flow from user interaction to backend processing and back.
+I'll connect all the pieces to show the complete flow from user interaction to backend processing and back .

 ## The Starting Point: User Interaction